Information on the components of the training of a PhD candidate

 These options generally apply to courses of limited duration (one or two days).

-A stay abroad is closely related to the nature and scope of the archival research needed or the fieldwork that has to be conducted in preparation for the dissertation.
-It may vary in duration from several weeks to more than a year and may be planned at different stages of the PhD project.
+A stay abroad is closely related to the nature and scope of the research needed in preparation for the dissertation.
+It may vary in duration from several weeks to a year and may be planned at different stages of the PhD project.